Company Pension vs. Personal Pension Schemes

 - Employed and earning over £10,000 per annum

-With a company pension you and/or your employer make contributions to your pension savings whilst you are working for the company.
+With a company pension you and/or your employer make contributions to your pension savings until you leave the company, although you can take it with you via a pension transfer if you’re changing jobs.
 The contributions are invested by the pension provider and remain invested until you reach retirement.

 Personal pensions are usually defined contribution schemes.
 The income you will receive on retirement from a personal pension depends on the payments you have made and how well your pension investments have performed over time, among other factors.